16ugeairtev0w/happynumbers/README.md

 # Happy number program

-This project is about building a program that will enumerate the first 1000 Happy numbers.
+This project is about building a program that will enumerate the Happy numbers up to 1000.
 See https://en.wikipedia.org/wiki/Happy_number for the definition of Happy numbers.

 The project is built using Gradle and depend on
 * Java 8
 * Bash
+* diff

 ## How to build